-- 1. The robot model used on each platform is provided by the organizers. - 2.
-Teams are allowed to customise their robot (sensor locations, sensor types, wheel location, etc) using the provided robot customiser tool. - 3.
+- 1. The organizers provide the robot model used on each platform. - 2.
+Using the robot customizer tool, teams can customize their robot (sensor locations, sensor types, wheel location, etc.). - 3.
 An upper bound to the budget is introduced.
-Each sensor and wheel costs a certain amount which can be viewed in the Robot Customiser Tool.
+Each sensor and wheel costs a certain amount which teams can view in the Robot Customiser Tool.
 This upper bound is 3000.
-The number of sensors is also limited, which can be also viewed from the same tool.
+The number of sensors is also limited, which can be viewed using the same tool.